Tettehisrael/Cloud-native-monitoring-app/README.md

 2. Create a Dockerfile for the Python application.
 3. Build the Docker image using the Dockerfile.
 4. Create an Amazon Elastic Container Registry (ECR) repository using the Python boto3 module.
-5. Set up an Amazon Elastic Kubernetes Service (EKS) cluster with nodes.
+5. Confirm ECR Repository Creation and Push Docker Image
-6. Deploy the Python application on Kubernetes.
+6. Create an Amazon Elastic Kubernetes Service (EKS) Cluster and Node Group
 7. Create Kubernetes deployments and services using Python to make the app accessible over the internet.

 ### Step 1